-A basic estate plan includes a Will which deals with your property and allows you to nominate guardians for minor children.
+A basic estate plan in Michigan includes a Will which deals with your property and allows you to nominate guardians for minor children.
 It also includes a Living Will and Patient Advocate Designation and a Durable Power of Attorney, both of which allow someone to manage your financial affairs and make medical decisions, respectively, in case you are unable to.
 So why would you need a Living Trust?
 It all depends on your assets, your family circumstances, the values of your assets, and your wishes as to how your assets are distributed after your death.
 I truly could not cover all the possible reasons you need a Living Trust or the nuances of Living Trusts here unless I were writing a book, but here are some basic reasons:

 With a Living Trust, you can bypass the time and expense of probate.
 Probate is the process by which your assets are valued and transferred to your heirs by the Probate Court.
 Fortunately, not all of your assets have to go through probate – only assets that are titled in your name alone and have no beneficiary have to go through probate.
 This includes real estate, bank accounts, personal property, stocks and bonds, and debts owed to you, for example.
 Probate assets do NOT include jointly owned property, retirement accounts (that have proper beneficiary designations), payable-on-death accounts, or trusts that are not established under your Will, for example.

 Going through probate is not necessarily always a terrible thing – for example, if your probate estate is valued at $22,000 or less, your estate would be a “small estate” and qualify to go through a simplified, informal probate process without much Probate Court involvement.

 The fees involved in probate administration will include court fees, administration fees, and legal fees.
 After your probate assets are “inventoried”, there is a graduated Inventory Fee that the Probate Court will collect based on the gross value of all assets as of the date of death.